Montgomery Dog Attack Lawyers

 There are also three possible defense routes one can take:

 - Provocation – teasing, tormenting or abusing the dog.

 - Trespassing – if one enters onto private property without permission by the owner.

 - Location – if the injury did not occur on the owner’s property at the time of the attack.

 The Do’s & Don’ts When It Comes to Dog Bites

 - If you are approached by an unfamiliar dog, remain still – never run away, avoid direct eye contact and do not panic!
 Also, immediately let an adult know that there is a stray dog behaving strangely.

 - Never approach an unfamiliar dog – it is best to alert the dog to “stay” or “go home,” let the dog pass you.

 At Floyd Hunter Injury Law, we know there are both physical and emotional scars after a dog attack that can last long-term.
-Let an experienced Alabama dog bite lawyer help you receive the compensation you deserve to recover from your injuries.
+Let an experienced Montgomery dog bite lawyer help you receive the compensation you deserve to recover from your injuries.